 The chronology of these various clusters is crucial, as only those that overlap with Songo Mnara are relevant to understanding the immediate hinterland of its urban landscape.
-There was chronological overlap between many of the loci and the main occupation of Songo Mnara, yet there is also evidence for occupation and human activity both before and after that period.
+Using artifact chronologies drawn from glass beads and local and imported ceramics, it was possible to discern chronological overlap between many of the loci and the main occupation of Songo Mnara, yet there was also evidence for occupation and human activity both before and after that period.
 The earliest settlement of the two islands, and indeed the only evidence of human occupation before the later 14th century, is found at Sanje ya Majoma, where Tana/TIW ceramics of the late first millennium CE, with crosshatching at the rim typical of Kilwa (Figure 6; Chittick 1974: 321), were recovered from all three loci covering the western and northern coastlines of the island.
 In the 14th century, the settlement at Sanje ya Majoma was joined by Songo Mnara and the village of Mkuje, located along the eastern shoreline of Songo Mnara Island more than six kilometers distant from the town.
 As the 15th century progressed and Songo Mnara grew, many of the loci from the northwestern portion of Songo Mnara Island emerged as the immediate hinterland landscape came into focus (Figure 7).
 During this period, loci such as Mkwaju and Rukunduji were used intensively, probably by people living in Songo Mnara, although finds of daub at each site suggest the possibility of a small, perhaps seasonal, resident population.
-The period of stone construction at Sanje ya Majoma, including its small Kilwa-style mosque, also overlaps with Songo Mnara’s 15th-century growth (Garlake 1966: 38).
+The period of stone construction at Sanje ya Majoma, including its small Kilwa-style mosque, overlaps with Songo Mnara’s 15th-century growth (Garlake 1966: 38).

 Patterns of land-use and human activity